 A child who has developed an infectious disease usually shows general signs of illness such as fever, headache, sore throat or general malaise before the development of a rash or other typical symptom.
 They are usually infectious before a diagnosis has been made.
 Carriers of certain diseases may have no symptoms at all and may not be aware of their infectivity.
-Some parents, for whatever reasons, may choose not to disclose information about their child's health.
-With this in mind, all blood and body fluids should be treated as potentially infectious and the precautions stated earlier followed.
+Some parents, for whatever reasons,

-St Aubyn's School follows Public Health England Guidance on Infection Control in Schools and Other Childcare Settings (see link below).
+St Aubyn's School follows the United Kingdom Health Security Agency (UKHSA) Guidance on Infection Control in Schools and Other Childcare Settings .
 A copy of this guidance is kept in the Medical Room.
 There are specific exclusion times for certain diseases.
 If a member of staff suspects an infectious disease, they should contact the School Nurse for further advice.
-In her absence, these guidelines are easily accessible in the Medical Room or via the link.
-If a parent informs the School that their child has an infectious disease, other pupils should be observed for similar symptoms.
-Parents with pupils returning to school after an infectious illness should be asked to see/contact the School Nurse.
+If a parent informs the School that their child has an infectious disease, other pupils should be observed for similar symptoms. .